dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 ---
 # Fundamentals of garbage collection

-<a name="top"></a> In the common language runtime (CLR), the garbage collector serves as an automatic memory manager.
+In the common language runtime (CLR), the garbage collector (GC) serves as an automatic memory manager.
 It provides the following benefits:

 - Enables you to develop your application without having to manually free memory for objects you create.